tsabelmann/canusb-rs/README.md

 # canusb-rs

-LAWICEL CANUSB and LAWICEL CAN232 serial API written in Rust.
-This project was created during my working hours at the [NAEXT GmbH](https://naext.de).
+*LAWICEL CANUSB and LAWICEL CAN232 serial API written in Rust.*

+This project was created mostly during my working hours at [NAEXT GmbH](https://naext.de) and kindly supported by the people at [ELMICRO Computer GmbH & Co.
+KG](https://elmicro.com/).

 ## Installation

 ## Usage